kutaydemir462/smote-deep-analysis/README.md

-# 🕵SMOTE Deep Analysis — Oversampling Techniques for Imbalanced Fraud Data (No Modeling)
+# SMOTE Deep Analysis — Oversampling Techniques for Imbalanced Fraud Data (No Modeling)

 This repo is a **hands-on, visual deep dive** into **oversampling** for imbalanced datasets using the Credit Card Fraud data.
 It **does not train any models**.
 Instead, it focuses on **how different oversampling methods change the data itself** and what those changes imply for downstream modeling.